Garmin Fenix 5 Review Facts

 Garmin takes the basics of other GPS

-Boy does this watch have some bells and whistles.
-For starters this watch was designed with cyclists, swimmers, skiers and snowboarders in mind; it has an app for each sport respectively and tracks entirely different metrics.
-On top of that Garmin went ahead and added on apps such as TruSwing, and Greenview for the golfers out there.
+was designed with cyclists, swimmers, skiers and snowboarders in mind, so it has an app for each sport respectively and tracks entirely different metrics.
+On top of that, Garmin went ahead and added on apps such as TruSwing, and Greenview for the golfers out there.
 If you're a swimmer or diver

 Like the majority of other smartwatches on the market, The Fenix 5 is ideally suited for a variety of apps such as the Garmin Connect Fitness app, and the Strava Live Segment Support app which is meant for cyclists and runners alike.
 There are plenty of other apps available for download on the Garmin website such as workout planners, heart rate monitors, car locators.... basically anything you might imagine you'd put on a smart device.